Melsik Baghdasaryan: Boxing career

 After winning the WLF title, Melsik transitioned to boxing in 2015.
 He has had three professional fights to date.
 In his boxing debut he faced Mario Angeles.
 Angelas was unable to figure out how to fight against a southpaw and lost the fight in the third round, after a right to the body which forced the referee to stop the fight.

 In his second boxing match, Melsik fought Abraham Calderon Ruiz, winning the fight through a unanimous decision.
 He then fought Diego Padilla, and won the match by a majority decision.

 Mixed martial arts career

 Early career

-After he suffered a submission loss in his MMA debut in 2014, Melsik would wait until 2019 for his second MMA bout.
+After he suffered a submission loss in his MMA debut in 2014, Melsik waited until 2019 for his second MMA bout.
 Baghdasaryan amassed a four fight knockout winning streak, with a cumulative fight time of 62 seconds.
 In the last of those four fights, against Art Hernandez, he made his lightweight debut.

 Baghdasaryan was given a chance to fight for a UFC contract at Dana White's Contender Series 31, when he faced Dennis Buzukja.
 He won the fight by a unanimous decision, but was not given a contract.